Skip to main content

 • Low-impact exercise helps with arthritis.
 In fact, Tai Chi is proven to aid physical and mental health in patients with knee osteoarthritis.

-Learn more about exercise for healthy ageing and exercise recommendations for older people.
+You can learn more about exercise for healthy ageing and exercise recommendations for older people at LiveUp.

 Read less...